 Price is per metre.
 Multiple quantities will be cut in a continuous length.

-A thoroughly fascinating "twilight blue" ikat fabric that has been spun, dyed and woven by hand.
-It is full of character with yarns in various shades of blue being used in the weave.
+A thoroughly fascinating "jungle green" ikat fabric that has been spun, dyed and woven by hand.
+It is full of character with yarns in various shades of green, browin and brown-yellow being used in the weave.
 It features patterned stripes that run horizontally across the cloth, with a distinctive hardy-feeling raised texture that is warm on the skin.